enspiral/os-book/en/levels_of_organising.md

 Pods can be tight where people work with each other every day or loose where people touch base once a month.

+Pods have clear boundaries with explicit joining and leaving protocols.

 #### Community

+Both Individuals and Pods can be part of a Community.
+Communities are easy to join and hard to stay.
+The key aspects of healthy communities are interdependence and trust.

+In a community reputation can be maintained implicitly and the friction of collaboration is low.
+They provide resilience and natural safety nets.

 #### Network

+Networks are the key to unlocking scale.
+They are built with permissionless protocols that anyone can join as long as they communicate in the right way.

+A network of networks is just a network and their nature does not fundamentally change as they get bigger (?)